Acollie/fyp-news-summary/README.md

 3. Install the requirements `pip install -r requirements.txt`
 4. Start the program using `python manage.py runserver`
 5. Go to [localhost:8000](https://localhost:8000 "localhost:8000")
+6. Enter an item into the search box the search term "War in ukraine" yields the best results`